Wouldn’t it be great if after publishing content on your website, the following could happen … just from your post address:

 - If you are going to post content under multiple categories, then we recommend not using the category tag in your permalink structure.

-Ultimately, when it comes to using category vs no category there really is no perfect permalink structure to use.
-Choose the permalink structure that you think will suit your needs best.
-SEO experts recommend making your post URLs short enough to be attractive and long enough to be descriptive.
+Ultimately, when it comes to using category vs no category there really is no ideal permalink structure to use.
+Choose the permalink structure you think will suit your needs best.
+Many SEO experts recommend making your post URLs short enough to be attractive and long enough to be descriptive.

-Another useful tip from Joost de Valk is that unless your website provides news or time-specific information, or you have a special reason to date your content, avoid selecting date-based permalink options when configuring your URLs.
+Another great tip from Joost de Valk is that unless you plan to run a news website or there is a special reason why you need to date your content, avoid choosing date-based permalink options when setting up your blog’s URLs.

-Although using permalinks that date your content may be considered better that using no permalinks at all from an SEO aspect, visitors are less likely to click on a post if it is several years old, even if the content is relevant to what they are searching for.
+Although setting up URL structures that date your posts may be considered better that using no permalinks at all from an SEO aspect, visitors are less likely to click on posts that are a couple of years old, even if the content is relevant to what they are searching for.

-Normally, your permalinks should be set up when you first install WordPress.
-This should be part of your website planning process.
+Normally, your permalinks should be configured when you perform a new WordPress installation.
+This should be part of your site planning process.

-If your website or blog is already established or you have a lot of content already indexed in the search engines and you would like to change the permalink structure, make sure that this is something that absolutely needs doing, as doing so could create SEO issues and loss of traffic.
+If your website or blog is already established or your site already has a lot of posts indexed in the search engines and you would like to change the permalink structure, make sure that this is really necessary, as doing so could create issues and errors.

-As you’ve seen in earlier screenshots, many WordPress site owners (or whoever set up their site) seem to be completely unaware of the permalinks feature of WordPress.
+As you’ve seen in the above screenshots of actual search results, many WordPress site owners (or whoever set up their site) are unaware of the permalinks feature of WordPress.

-Maybe when you started out, your site used the default WordPress URL structure and now you want to improve your SEO.
-Perhaps your website was originally set up to display post dates in your web address and now all of your content is perceived as being outdated and you want to delete the date portion of the URLs.
+Maybe when you started, your site used the default WordPress URL structure and now you would like to improve your SEO.
+Maybe your website or blog was configured to display post dates in your web address and now all of your posts are perceived as being out-of-date and you want to delete the date tags in your URLs.

-The best way to edit your permalinks without affecting your site’s SEO or rankings in a negative way is to add ‘301 redirections’ to point links set up using the old permalink structure to web addresses using the new permalink structure.
+The best way to edit your permalink structure without negatively impacting your site’s SEO or existing rankings is to use ‘301 redirections’ to point all links set up using the old URL syntax to post URLs using the new structure.

-Search engines interpret a ’301′ code as a link that has been permanently relocated to another address.
-301 redirection is the most effective and search engine friendly way to redirect users to new website destinations and avoid ‘404’ (Page not found) errors when clicking on an old link.
+Search engines interpret a code ‘301’ as a link that has been permanently relocated to another address.
+301 redirects are the most efficient and search engine friendly way to redirect visitors to new site destinations and avoid running into ‘404’ (Page not found) errors if clicking on an old link.

-To effectively change your permalink structure and avoid SEO problems, sending visitors to error pages, etc. you will need to install and set up your redirection system before messing with the permalink structure of your site.
+To effectively change your permalink structure and avoid damaging your rankings, sending visitors to broken links, etc. you should configure your redirection system before changing the permalink structure of your site.

-You can site or blog using WordPress plugins like Simple 301 Redirects, or Redirection, or get a professional to help you set up and redirect your permalinks correctly to avoid any issues and troubleshoot any errors.
+You can site or blog using a WordPress redirection plugin like Simple 301 Redirects, or Redirection, or use the services of a professional to assist you with setting up and redirecting your permalinks correctly to avoid any problems and troubleshoot any errors.

-(Set up 301 redirections using a WP plugin or get professional assistance)
+(Set up URL redirections using a WordPress redirection plugin or use the services of a professional)

 Congratulations!
 Now you know about the built-in system WordPress uses to display SEO-friendly URLs for your posts.
-For additional information on using Permalinks, refer to the WordPress codex here:
+For additional information on using Permalinks, refer to the official WordPress documentation here:

 http://codex.wordpress.org/Using_Permalinks